AldwinPagan/aldwinpagan.github.io/blog/case-studies/2025-04-01-external-partner-to-inhouse-cloud-migration-11-systems.md

 - Some were under active development
 - Others were already live in production

-Strategically, my client had decided to **phase out the external partner** and bring these projects fully in-house.
+Strategically, my client had decided to **transition away from the external partner** and bring these projects fully in-house.

 On paper, that sounded straightforward.
 In practice, there were serious risks: